 The Last Stretch

 Once you reach Nayan Sarovar Lake, the trek takes a left turn. when you see to your left, you find a massive mountain ogling at you.
-The first thought comes to your mind is that this must be the peak where you trek must end and you will witness the mighty Shrikhand Mahadev.
+The first thought that comes to your mind is that this must be the peak where you trek must end and you will witness the mighty Shrikhand Mahadev.
 However, this remains just a thought.

 You reach this mountain top and from here you can see the belittled Nayan Sarovar and Parvati Bagicha down there.
 With the increase in height and scarcity of oxygen in the air, trekking becomes more challenging.
 The trail becomes more dangerous however now you see beautiful vast valleys on both sides as you walk on the cliff of the mountain.

 The next part of this stretch is famously known as ‘Bheem ki Sidihiyan’ or ‘Bheem’s Stairs’.
 Now the proper trail ends and you need to climb and cross very big boulders lied scattered on one another.
 It is believed that these boulders were thrown on the way by Bheem so that ‘Darshan’ of Shrikhand Mahadev remains a challenging and worthy task.
 Ather crossing this stretch of the scattered boulders lying on the top of a range of small seven hills you finally reach the glacier from where you will have a face-to-face view of the Shrikhand Mahadev.
-Once you witness this scene only then you come to believe that the trek has truly ended and from here stars a new journey of coming back to the point where it all started.
+Once you witness this scene only then you come to believe that the trek has truly ended and from here starts a new journey of coming back to the point where it all started.

-What to carry for Shrikhand Mahadev Trek
+What to carry for Srikhand Mahadev Trek

-As the trek is one of the challenging treks of Himalayas, the conditions are quite harsh up there.
+As the trek is one of the challenging treks of the Himalayas, the conditions are quite harsh up there.
 And if the weather takes a turn it can turn hostile and there is no way to survive.
 Every year on an average 3 people stuck or die while doing this trek.
-It is important to important to understand the risk and also to respect the natural conditions to be able to enjoy the trek responsibly.
+It is important to understand the risk and also to respect the natural conditions to be able to enjoy the trek responsibly.

-Few Important items which are must on this trek are Raincoat/ Windcheater/Panzo, Torch, Regular Medicines, Gloves, Shoes for snow, Woolen clothes, Dry fruits, Glucose, Water Bottle, sunglasses and other basic items of trekking.
+Few Important items which are must on this trek are Raincoat/ Windcheater/Panzo, Torch, Regular Medicines, Gloves, Shoes for snow, Woolen clothes, Dry fruits, Glucose, Water Bottle, sunglasses, and other basic items of trekking.
 It is advisable to carry medicines if you have breathing problems or face altitude sickness at high altitude and lemons to smell to get over the inhaled wildflowers fumes.